-Chapter Four – Airport Pavement Management System
+Chapter Four – Airport Pavement Management System (APMS)

-PURPOSE
+I. PURPOSE

 The airport system in Arizona is a multi-million dollar investment of public and private funds that must be protected and preserved.
-State aviation fund dollars are limited and the STB recognizes the need to protect and extend to the maximum amount the useful life of the airport system's pavement.
-This policy is established to create an airport pavement preservation program to assist in the preservation of the Arizona airport system infrastructure.
+State Aviation Fund dollars are limited, and the STB recognizes the need to protect and extend to the maximum the useful life of the airport system's pavement.
+The Airport Pavement Management System (APMS) policy is established primarily to create an airport pavement preservation program (APPP) to assist in the preservation of the Arizona airport system infrastructure.

 Secondarily, the APMS serves airport sponsors and the FAA in meeting pavement management compliance requirements.
-As a result of Public Law 103-305, which amends Title 49, section 47105, of the United States Code, the FAA incorporated into all Airport Improvement Program (AIP) grants an additional grant assurance.
+As a result of Public Law 103-305, which amends Title 49, section 47105, of the United States Code, the FAA incorporated into all AIP grants an additional grant assurance.
 This assurance, Number 11, requires that any airport sponsor receiving or requesting a grant for a pavement improvement project must have a pavement management program.
 To provide airport sponsors with guidance on developing a pavement maintenance management program the FAA issued Program Guidance Letter (PGL) 95-2.
 This PGL identified four main components required to make up a satisfactory pavement maintenance management program.
 These four components are: pavement inventory, inspection schedule, record keeping, and information retrieval.

 The ADOT APMS reports provide an inventory map, PCI inspection data, and project recommendations.
-However, to comply with all requirements of the most recent versions of FAA AC 150/5380-6 for airport pavement maintenance and FAA AC 150/5380-7 for airport pavement management, and to comply with Public Law 103-305, the airports must: keep the plan, implement the plan, and keep records.
-This section will explain the APMS in Arizona and will assist Aeronautics and Arizona’s airports in fulfilling all related requirements.
+However, to comply with all requirements of the most recent versions of FAA AC 150/5380-6 for airport pavement maintenance and FAA AC 150/5380-7 for airport pavement management, and to comply with Public Law 103-305, the airports must: retain the plan, implement plan recommendations, and keep records of periodic inspections.
+This section will explain the APMS in Arizona and how it assists the Aeronautics division to fulfill the primary purpose of maximizing pavement life of Arizona airports. in fulfilling all related requirements.

+To assist airports in meeting federal obligations related to airfield pavement maintenance as well as to preserve past investments in airfield pavements, pavement maintenance services may receive funding for a portion of eligible airport’s airfield pavement maintenance needs.
+An eligible project’s costs up to a maximum of 90% of eligible costs at Commercial Service, Reliever, General Aviation (GA)-Community and GA-Rural airports and 95% at GA-Basic airports.

+II.
 BACKGROUND

 In 2000, ADOT implemented an APMS to monitor the condition of the Arizona airport pavement infrastructure and to proactively plan for its preservation.

 Public Law 103-305 requires that airports requesting Federal AIP funding for pavement rehabilitation or reconstruction have an effective pavement maintenance management system.
-Specifically, FAA assures compliance with:
+Specifically, FAA requires compliance with:

 “Public Law 103-305, section 107, amended Title 49, Section 47105, of the United States Code by requiring sponsor assurances on preventative maintenance for project applications involving airfield pavements.
 For any project to replace or reconstruct pavement, the sponsor must provide assurance to the FAA that they have implemented an effective pavement maintenance management program.
 The amendment also provides for the submittal of reports addressing the pavement condition and the management program.